JamesG3/Leetcode/AAA(Note for this repository).md

 	After a one-time check (a=2\<=3), the code in the *if block* can be executed, whatever the value of *a* becomes.

 #### for n in list:
-- when using `for n in list`, we can read `n` from list, but cannot assign a value to `n`.
+- when using `for n in list`, we can read `n` from list, but cannot assign a value for `n`.
 - For example: `for n in a:` `n=0`, this operation cannot be realized.

 #### ASCII
-- In ASCII table, ‘a’-‘z’ and “A” - “Z” are not successive.
+- In ASCII table, ‘a’-‘z’ to “A” - “Z” is not successive.

 [1]:	https://en.wikipedia.org/wiki/Catalan_number
 [2]:	https://zh.wikipedia.org/wiki/H%E6%8C%87%E6%95%B0